Collaboration takes over as workplaces move to a more team-oriented, mobile culture

 Find out more about how TEC Communications (a Cisco Premier Certified partner) can activate its Collaboration solutions to help empower your mobile and remote staff to work seamlessly together at

 Drummer and fantasy football fanatic Alex is TEC Communications’ Systems Engineer, and the company’s resident Video-Voice-Messaging Collaboration and Wireless & Mobility specialist.
-He also can’t stand the taste or smell of popcorn.
+He’s getting married in 2021, and can’t stand the taste or smell of popcorn.
+(Those traits are not necessarily related.)